An00bRektn/an00brektn.github.io-archive/_posts/2021-07-08-learn-code.md

 - [This Random Reddit Thread](https://www.reddit.com/r/learnprogramming/comments/j9napy/im_deleting_my_account_here_is_a_list_of/g8limoh/?utm_source=share&utm_medium=ios_app&utm_name=iossmf&context=3) - Mostly Python
 - [Many, Many More YouTube Channels](https://github.com/JoseDeFreitas/awesome-youtubers) - A lot.

 You're also going to need to install an Integrated Development Environment (IDE) or a nicer text editor to write code, along with your respective language itself.
-For a program to write code, I personally recommend [Visual Studio Code](https://code.visualstudio.com/), unless you're trying to write applications for phones, in which case you may or may not want something a bit more specialized like [Android Studio](https://developer.android.com/studio).
+For a program to write code, I personally recommend [Visual Studio Code](https://code.visualstudio.com/) (even though it's not really an IDE), unless you're trying to write applications for phones, in which case you may or may not want something a bit more specialized like [Android Studio](https://developer.android.com/studio).
 If that's too much, there are also IDEs in-browser that you can use while starting out:

 - [repl.it](https://repl.it/)
 - [codepen.io](https://codepen.io/)